AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 # ALM AI assistant (beta)

 The AI Assistant in Adobe Learning Manager (ALM) is a powerful tool designed to help administrators manage their learning environment efficiently.
-Using natural language conversation, admins can ask questions, get in-app information, receive suggestions, and execute administrative workflows without leaving the platform.
+Using natural language conversation, administrator can ask questions, get in-app information, receive suggestions, and execute administrative workflows without leaving the platform.

 ## Key benefits

-* Perform common admin tasks faster with conversational guidance.
+* Perform common administrator tasks faster with conversational guidance.
 * Get instant answers without browsing through extensive menus.
 * Gain real-time insights and step-by-step guidance for administrative workflows.

 >[!IMPORTANT]
 >
->The ALM AI Assistant (Beta) is designed solely for requests related to Adobe Learning Manager and it's available only for Admins.
+>The ALM AI Assistant (Beta) is designed solely for requests related to Adobe Learning Manager and it's available only for administrator.

 ## Privacy, security, and governance